containernetworking/cni/SPEC.md

 - `options` (list of strings): list of options that can be passed to the resolver.
   See [CNI Plugin Result](#result) section for more information.

-#### CapabilityArgs
+#### Extras

 ```
-  "capabilityArgs": {                               (optional)
+  "extras": {                                       (optional)
     "<name-of-the-arg>": <value-of-the-arg>         (optional)
     ...
   }
 ```

-The `capabilityArgs` field contains a dictionary which carries additional plugin execution information.
+The `extras` field contains a dictionary which carries additional plugin execution information.
-For the each item of `capabilityArgs`, both the key and value are string type.
-If `capabilityArgs` is set, it could be passed through the chain, and the downstream plugins could consume this additional information.
+For the each item of `extras`, both the key and value are string type.
+If `extras` is set, it could be passed through the chain, and the downstream plugins could consume this additional information.

 ## Well-known Error Codes